SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/flow.md

 - the `for x in y` expression is followed by a colon
 - the following lines are indented **equally**
-- no special character indicates the end of the loop, just the lack of indentation
+- un-indenting indicates the end of the loop (rather than any special character)

-Compared with other programming languages where code indentation only serves to enhance readability, Python uses indentation (and **only** indentation) to define "code blocks", a.k.a. statements.
+Compared with other programming languages in which code indentation only serves to enhance readability, Python uses indentation (and **only** indentation) to define "code blocks", a.k.a. statements.

 ===